Tinkerforge/doc/en/source/Hardware/Bricklets/GPS_V2.rst

 The connector is short-circuit protected and supplies the antenna with 3.3V/20mA.

-A compatible antenna is included with the Bricklet and attached to the bottom.
+A compatible 25mmx25mm patch antenna is included with the Bricklet and attached to the bottom.
 You can disconnect the U.FL connector and connect your own antenna.
 A compatible antenna with a long lead is `available in the shop <TODO>`__.

+The antenna should always look upwards, so if you use the antenna that is attached to the bottom you need to mount the Bricklet accordingly.

 .. _gps_v2_bricklet_test: